TNA Impact preview: NXT Champion Oba Femi teaming with Matt Hardy and Jeff Hardy - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-TNA is advertising the following matches and events for Thursday’s TNA Impact television show.
+TNA is advertising the following matches and events for tonight’s TNA Impact television show.

 -NXT Champion Oba Femi and TNA Tag Team Champions Matt Hardy and Jeff Hardy vs. X Division Champion Moose, Eddie Edwards, and Brian Myers